JMS737/monzo-export/README.md

 curl -i -H 'Accept: application/json' http://localhost:8080/transactions?since=2022-01-31T00:00:00.000Z
 ```
 #### Response
 This is only a sample transaction, not all fields are shown here.
-See https://docs.monzo.com/#transactions for more details.
+See the Monzo documentation (https://docs.monzo.com/#transactions) for the full list of available fields.

 ```
 HTTP/1.1 200 OK